michel-lopez/mancala/README.md

 * Open in browser: http://localhost:8080

 ### Front end: Renders the Mancala game with a simple HTML Canvas element.
-* Run the command to develop on the front only: `npm run --prefix frontend serve`
+* Run this command to develop on the front only with live reload: `npm run --prefix frontend serve`
 * Open in browser: http://localhost:1234

 ## Package